grannycart/by-sound-alone/content/preview.md

 -------------------------------------------------

-**NARRATOR: In a world where the surface of the global oceans have become locked in a cold-war like stalemate of contention...**
+**(NARRATOR:) In a world where the surface of the global oceans have become locked in a cold-war like stalemate of contention...**

-Book text: _"The territorial Authority motherfuckers around here generally just shoot first, check papers later."_

-...

-_"They have wars to fight and borders to defend up there.
+(Text from the book:) _"They have wars to fight and borders to defend up there.
 They spend their concentrated long-term resources on their never-ending fucking conflicts with each other.
-Harassing commerce too much is bad for, well, business."_
+So the territorial Authority motherfuckers around here generally just shoot first, check papers later."_

 **...And all technology remains strictly mechanical...**